browserengineering/book/book/invalidation.md

 This chapter introduces the concept of partial style and layout through optimized cache invalidation.
 The main takeaways are:

-- caching and invalidation is a powerful way to speed up key browser interactions, and is therefore an essential technique in real browsers;
+- Caching and invalidation is a powerful way to speed up key browser interactions, and is therefore an essential technique in real browsers.
-- making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same;
+- Making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same.
-- a good browser aims for the principle of incremental performance: the cost of a change should be proportional to size of the change, not the size of the page as a whole;
+- A good browser aims for the principle of incremental performance: the cost of a change should be proportional to size of the change, not the size of the page as a whole.
-- cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`;
+- Cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`.
-- and invalidation can be used to skip allocation, computation, and even traversals of objects
+- Invalidation can be used to skip allocation, computation, and even traversals of objects.

 ::: {.web-only}